nandanugg/NoteAPIWithMySQL/task.md

 3. Do a research about `object destructuring in javascript` and write the results in a new file called `objectDestructuring.md`
 4. Do a research about `Object Property Value Shorthand in javascript` and write the results in a new file called `objectShorthand.md`
 5. Do a research about `benefits of environment variables` and write the results in a new file called `environmentVariables.md`

+Do above tasks inside a folder called `researches`